antocuni/capnpy/doc/index.rst

 ``personName``, the compiled Python module will contain a field named ``person_name``.
 You can disable this automatic translation by passing ``convert_case=False``.

+Finally, ``pyx`` controls whether to use Cython to compile the schema.
+The default is to enable pyx mode when on CPython, and to disable when on PyPy.

 Manual compilation